hpl002/Masters_Public/readme.md

 **The difficulty of process model fitness**
-TODO: find definition and reference of model fitness from conformance paper.
 Designing a process model without taking into account the dynamics of the environment in which it is deployed might lead to unforseen consequences.
 A process can be understood as a sequence of activities.
 An activity can be atomic or composed of multiple other activities.
 These activities often have strict depencencies on resources that are subject to change, such as human capital or machinery.
 Any change in the availability of one of these resources might lead to unwanted consequences such as delays and complete halts.
 Alternatively, having abundant resources will prevent the aforementioned, but lead to greater costs for the same throughput, i.e lower efficiencies.

 The ideal process lies within these two outer limits, ensuring the most amount of uptime and the least amount of wastage.
 This problem is addressed differently depending on how critial the throughput time is.
 By use of model simulation it is possible to finesse the model compositon until it meets the required performance metrics.

 The fundamental problem being that we create process models with the expectation that we always have the required resources to execute the modeled activities.
 In the event where these are not available then there will be delays and halts, and in the event where these are always available then there will be wastage.
 When processes become large and complex it can become very expensive to keep throwing resources at them to ensure uptime.
+There are simulation approches that accurately mock this resrouce availability attribute.

 **Main artefact**

-The main artefact of this project will be a tool that is used to bridge this gap between process mining and simulation.
+The main artefact of this project will be a web based interface and underlying docker containers that can be used to conduct necessary process mining and model simulation.
 By making it easy to simulate a given process model we can gather performance metrics and get insights into potential issues before the model is deployed.

 **Problemspace:**
 Rigid and dependale process models are unvaluable tools in critical environments.
 They allow for strict planning and act as a source of reference for stakeholders and give structure to complex activities.
 However, they can also lead to inefficiencies and lost profits due to this exact rigidness.